The Parking Garage: Production

 The Parking Garage was written by Larry David, his fourth writing credit for the season, and was directed by Tom Cherones, his fourth directing credit for the season.
 It was filmed on the normal Seinfeld soundstage.
 The audience bleachers, Jerry's apartment and the restaurant set were removed to make room for the new set.
 Shooting was done from different angles so the entire set was shown.
 The stage was surrounded by mirrors to make the garage appear larger.
 Louis-Dreyfus and Seinfeld had their makeup redone between takes while lying on the ground because the shoot was so demanding.

 Because Michael Richards wanted the shoot to be as realistic as possible, he insisted that an actual air conditioner be placed in the box Kramer was to carry around, so that Kramer's struggles were actually real.
 This got taxing as the shoot went on, and Richards also cut his lip while trying to load the air conditioner into his car.

 The ending was scripted to have the gang drive off together; the car failing to start at the end of the episode was an accident.
 Richards continued to crank the car's ignition without success.
 It was decided that it was a much funnier ending, and it was kept in the episode as something else gone wrong.
-The other actors' natural reactions are visible as the car fails to start.
+As Richards was attempting to start the car, the other cast members can be seen turning their backs to the camera, trying to hide their laughter.

 Theme

 The episode follows the premise of the idea of Seinfeld as a "show about nothing".
 Holly Ordway of DVD Talk compared it to "The Chinese Restaurant" from the second season, which takes place entirely in a Chinese restaurant.
-Other critics also compared it to "The Chinese Restaurant", as both are bottle episodes.